agilegardenclub/public-garden/README.md

 ## Run the system locally

-To run the system locally:
+To run the system locally, invoke `npm start`:

 ```
 $ npm start